defra-data/EODS-API/README.md

 # alternatively:
-from dotenv import load_dotenv load_dotenv() # if you name you environment file ".env" and it sits in the root, then you do not need to specific a named file.
+from dotenv import load_dotenv load_dotenv() # if you name you environment file ".env" and it sits in the root, then you do not need to name a specific file.

 ```
 * If you are unsure of your credentials, you can retrive your username and token from the EODS portal https://earthobs.defra.gov.uk/.